 For the NSW portion of the pipeline, the project was gazetted a Part 3A project under the Environmental Planning and Assessment Act 1979 (NSW) (EP&A Act) on 18 December 2007 and a critical infrastructure project on 13 June 2008.
-An Environmental Assessment (EA) for the Project was prepared by Manidis Roberts in September 2008 with project approval granted on 11 February 2009 (MP 06_0286).
+An Environmental Assessment (EA) for the Project was prepared by Manidis Roberts in September 2008 with project approval granted on 11 February 2009 (MP 06\0286).
 The approval was subsequently transitioned from Part 3A project to State Significant Infrastructure (SSI) project on 20 July 2018 and declared a Critical SSI project pursuant to Clause 5, Schedule 2 of the Environmental Planning and Assessment (Savings, Transitional and Other Provisions) Regulation 2017.
 A request to modify the conditions of approval (CoA) was submitted on 18 October 2018 and subsequently approved on 17 October 2019.

 The HGP will be constructed in three stages.
-Stage 1 of the project is early works and will involve the construction of temporary laydown yards at multiple strategic locations along the proposed HGP alignment.
-These laydown yards will be utilised to securely store construction equipment, pipe, and other materials, as they become available to Santos.
-Access to and from each laydown yard will also be constructed as required.
+Stage 1 of the project is early works and will involve the construction of temporary laydown yards referred to as 'Preliminary Works Sites' at multiple strategic locations along the proposed HGP alignment.
+These Preliminary Works Sites will be utilised to securely store construction equipment, pipe, and other materials, as they become available to Santos.

+Access to and from each Preliminary Works Site will also be constructed as required.
 Site offices will be constructed on the laydown yards or, where existing buildings are present on the property, these may be utilised by the project team to support material logistics coordination, survey, and land access activities to finalise the 30 metre easement.

-Stage 1 will include the use of the laydown yards until the commencement of Stage 2.
-The laydown yards will continue to be used during Stage 2 and will be managed during Stage 2 in accordance with the Stage 2 Construction Environmental Management Plan (CEMP).
+Stage 1 will include the use of the Preliminary Works Sites until the commencement of Stage 2.
+The Preliminary Works Sites will continue to be used during Stage 2 and will be managed during Stage 2 in accordance with the Stage 2 Construction Environmental Management Plan (CEMP).